Best Pan Seared Caramelized Onions Recipe

 1/2 tsp brown sugar

 *for a caramelized onions recipe any type of onion will do the trick!
 Yellow onion tends to be a tad sweeter but red onion keeps its color better.

 *To get an in depth tutorial on how to thinly slice these onions, reference our step by step guide on how to cut vegetables!

 Step-by-Step Cooking Instructions for this pan seared caramelized onions recipe

 Slice the onions.
-Cut from tip to tail in half, and slice into the uncut side of the onion, making as thin of slices that you can.
+Cut the onion from tip to tail in half, and slice into the uncut side of the onion, making the slices of onions as thin as possible.

 Heat 2 tbsp of olive oil and the butter over medium high heat in a skillet.